 If you qualify for any of the exceptions permitted by the IRS for early withdrawal, California honors those and does not impose the additional 2.5 percent tax.
 However, if the amount you withdraw from your 401(k) exceeds the amounts of the exception, California taxes the difference.
 For example, say you withdraw $15,000 to pay for unreimbursed medical expenses, but those expenses only total $13,000.
 California charges the 2.5 percent tax on the $2,000 difference.

 Whether you must pay the early withdrawal penalty or are claiming an exception, fill out Form FTB 3805P and include it with your California income tax return.
 Enter your distribution amount on Line 1.
 If any exception applies, place it on Line 2 along with the corresponding exception code.
-The codes are listed in the instructions for Form FTB 3805P.
+The codes are listed within the Form FTB 3805P instructions.